Frequently Asked Questions

 Can a transfer student apply for financial aid?

-Transfer students can apply for consideration for need-based financial aid by completing the Free Application for Federal Student Aid (FAFSA) and the CSS/Financial Aid Profile by the March 1 deadline.
+Transfer students can apply for consideration for need-based financial aid by completing the Free Application for Federal Student Aid (FAFSA) and the CSS Profile by the May 1 deadline.
 Please visit Applying for Financial Aid for specific information on the financial aid application process.

 Is there an orientation program for transfer students?